rafaelpadilla/Deep-Learning-Topics/README.md

 # Deep Learning Topics

-During my studies, I prepared a set of Jupyter Notebooks with lots of theories and codes explaining many concepts of Neural Networks and Deep Learning.
+During my studies I prepared a set of Jupyter Notebooks with lots of theories and codes explaining many concepts of Neural Networks and Deep Learning.
 You can find them below as a reference for your studies.

 ## Table of Contents
 * [Linear Regression](#linear-regression)